Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 In Set up your environment, you created four environment variables to configure the sample to use the Device Provisioning Service (DPS) to connect to your IoT hub:

+- set IOTHUB_DEVICE_SECURITY_TYPE="DPS"
-- IOTHUB_DEVICE_SECURITY_TYPE with the value DPS
+- set IOTHUB_DEVICE_DPS_ID_SCOPE="ID Scope of DPS instance"
-- IOTHUB_DEVICE_DPS_ID_SCOPE with the DPS ID scope.
-- IOTHUB_DEVICE_DPS_DEVICE_ID with the value my-pnp-device.
-- IOTHUB_DEVICE_DPS_DEVICE_KEY with the enrollment primary key.
-- IOTHUB_DEVICE_DPS_ENDPOINT with the value global.azure-devices-provisioning.net.
+- set IOTHUB_DEVICE_DPS_DEVICE_ID="Device's ID"
+- set IOTHUB_DEVICE_DPS_DEVICE_KEY="Device's security key"
+- OPTIONAL, if you do not wish to use the default endpoint "global.azure-devices-provisioning.net"
+- set IOTHUB_DEVICE_DPS_ENDPOINT="DPS endpoint"

-To learn more about the sample configuration, see the sample readme.
+To learn more about the sample configuration, [see the sample readme](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/samples/pnp/readme.md).

 In this quickstart, you use a sample thermostat device that's written in Node.js as the IoT Plug and Play device.
 To run the sample device: